About this statement

 "We are the voice of a worldwide community of around 160,000 members.
 Together we hold a stewardship responsibility for the fair treatment of people within our sphere of influence.
 We will not trade or partner with any business or organisation which is involved in modern slavery, however remotely or indirectly."

 The CIPD is the professional body for HR and people development.
 As an organisation whose purpose is championing better work and working lives, we wholeheartedly endorse the legislation in relation to the Act as a crucially important development in tackling slavery and human trafficking.
 We will not trade or partner with any business or organisation which is involved in this shocking practice, however remotely or indirectly.

-Furthermore, we are the voice of a worldwide community of almost 160,000 members who have a stewardship obligation to demonstrate and promote fair and reasonable standards in the treatment of people who are operating within their sphere of influence.
+Furthermore, we are the voice of a worldwide community of more than 160,000 members who have a stewardship obligation to demonstrate and promote fair and reasonable standards in the treatment of people who are operating within their sphere of influence.

 We are not for profit and hold a highly respected Royal Charter.
 We are a registered charity in England & Wales, Scotland and Ireland with public benefit that includes our ability to influence public policy and promote progressive HR and people management practices.